-- Substitute high-sugar Greek yogurt with a low-sugar Greek yogurt such as Siggi’s.
+- Substitute high-sugar Greek yogurt with a low-sugar yogurt such as Siggi’s Fage.

-- Substitute anything you’re purchasing light or low fat with the raw or full-fat products.
-For example, instead of purchasing light sour cream, purchase regular sour cream.
-Instead of light mayo, substitute avocado or greek yogurt or even hummus.
+- Substitute anything you’re purchasing light or low fat with natural or full-fat products.
+For example, instead of purchasing light sour cream, buy regular sour cream.
+Instead of light mayo, substitute avocado, Greek yogurt, or even hummus.

 - Substitute organic whole grain pasta for white.

-- Substitute brown rice or quinoa for white rice.
+- Substitute brown rice, quinoa, or other whole grains for white rice.